Klosmi/html-basics/JS-basic.md

    }
    ```

-- arrow function are all anonymys. __You can not name it, but we can store it in a variable__.
+- arrow functions are all anonymys. __You can not name them, but we can store them in a variable__.

 -  eg.:
    *we store the arrow function which has 1 parameter in the "const square" variable*